jeffcorbin/mnist-digit-classifier/README.md

 # MNIST Digit Classifier (Flask + PyTorch + Web)

-Upload a hand-written digit image (0-9) and get prediction + confidence.
+Upload a hand-written digit image (0-9) or draw it, and get prediction + confidence.

 ## 🔧 Setup